tsdev/spinw/docs/pages/spinw/spinw.corespec.md

 `omega_tol`
-: Tolerance on the energy difference of degenerate modes when diagonalising the quadratic form, default is 1e-5.
+: Tolerance on the energy difference of degenerate modes when diagonalising the quadratic form, default value is 1e-5.

 `hermit`
 : Method for matrix diagonalization: